QuixiAI/dolphin-logger/README.md

 **3. Editing `config.json`:**

-   Open `~/.dolphin-logger/config.json` and customize it with your desired models, API endpoints, and API keys.
+   Open your configuration file and customize it with your desired models, API endpoints, and API keys.
 A `config.json.example` is included in the root of this repository for reference.

    *Example `config.json` structure:*
    ```json